finkel-lang/finkel/doc/index.rst

    * CPP language extension

-The term sk is used to refer to the programming language itself, and the quoted ``sk`` is used to refer an executable program to work with the language.
-This documentation briefly introduces the ``sk`` executable and the language, just enough to get started.
+The capital lettered term Finkel is used to refer to the programming language itself, and the quoted ``finkel`` is used to refer an executable program to work with the language.
+This documentation briefly introduces the ``finkel`` executable and the language, just enough to get started.
 Readers of this documentation are assumed to have some basic knowledge of the Unix-like environment and have some programming experiences with Haskell.

 .. toctree::